-Nadia is renowned for her talent in curating patterns, antiques, contemporary design and, perhaps most notably, her approach to colour.
-Playing with bold and unexpected colours to achieve a coherent and harmonious space is something of a trademark for Nadia’s studio.
-It is therefore not surprising that she emphasises colour choice is an important element in finding the right sofa: “In my experience, you have to rely on your intuition when it comes to experimenting with colour in a space”.
-If you’ve chosen a large sofa that dominates a room, she suggests choosing a neutral colour that does not disrupt the space.
+Nadia is renowned for her talent in curating patterns, antiques, contemporary design and, perhaps most notably, her approach to color.
+Playing with bold and unexpected colors to achieve a coherent and harmonious space is something of a trademark for Nadia’s studio.
+It is therefore not surprising that she emphasizes color choice is an important element in finding the right sofa: “In my experience, you have to rely on your intuition when it comes to experimenting with color in a space”.
+If you’ve chosen a large sofa that dominates a room, she suggests choosing a neutral color that does not disrupt the space.
 This gives you the opportunity to be more playful with other elements in the room – for example with wallpaper, lighting, rugs and accessories.
 Neutral, however, doesn’t necessarily have to mean white or grey.

-“The colour white can actually be quite loud in a space,” she explains, “It can be a little harsh.
+“The color white can actually be quite loud in a space,” she explains, “It can be a little harsh.
 It all depends on the sofa’s surroundings.
-An unexpected colour can be neutral depending on the conversation it’s having with the rest of the room.
+An unexpected color can be neutral depending on the conversation it’s having with the rest of the room.
 It’s about creating a moment of calm.”

 Nadia's Top Tips

 There is a reason why you initially get an idea – see it through, and you will most likely not regret it.

 Balance is key.

 Decide which expression you wish your room to have – tranquillity or creativity and inspiration.
 Try different things to find the perfect balance between the feminine and masculine.

 You don’t want your space to be flat.
 Employ a sense of depth by contrasting colors, materials and textiles.